-- Germany's spatial data infrastructure (GDI-DE) is coordinated jointly by the federal level, the federal states and municipalities.
-Its central bodies are: - the steering committee (Lenkungsgremium GDI-DE) - the coordination office (Koordinierungsstelle GDI-DE) and - the Federal Agency for Cartography and Geodesy (Bundesamt für Kartographie und Geodäsie, BKG), which operates the national technical components of the GDI-DE (the geodata catalogue, geoportal, registry and validation tools). - Cooperation with the private sector is ensured by regular meetings of an advisory board consisting of representatives of business associations, among others. - Cooperation with the scientific sector is ensured by participation of GDI-DE in the setup of a (new) national research data infrastructure. - Scientific representatives are also represented in the steering committee as observers. - On request of the conference of environmental ministers (Umweltministerkonferenz, UMK), a working group of the steering committee aims to: - contribute the view point of the UMK working groups to the further development of the GDI-DE - coordinate the further development of INSPIRE and other environmental thematic legislation. - The chairman of the steering committee meets with representatives of the relevant conferences of ministers twice a year to facilitate domain-specific communication.
+- The Spatial Data Infrastructure Germany (GDI-DE) is coordinated jointly by the federal level, the federal states and municipalities.
+Its central bodies are: - the Steering Committee SDI Germany (Lenkungsgremium GDI-DE) - the Coordination Office SDI Germany (Koordinierungsstelle GDI-DE) and - the Opration Office SDI Germany (Betrieb GDI-DE), which operates the national technical components of the GDI-DE: - spatial data catalogue (Geodatenkatalog.de) - geoportal (Geoportal.de) - registry (GDI-DE Registry) - validation tool (GDI-DE Testsuite) - Cooperation with the private sector is ensured by regular meetings of an advisory board consisting of representatives of business associations, among others (Advisory Committee SDI Germany). - Cooperation with the scientific sector is ensured by participation of GDI-DE in the national research data infrastructure (NFDI4Earth). - Scientific representatives are also represented in the Steering Committee SDI Germany as observers. - On request of the Conference of Environmental Ministers (Umweltministerkonferenz, UMK), a Working Group of the SDI Germany aims to: - contribute the view point of the UMK working groups to the further development of the GDI-DE, - coordinate the further development of INSPIRE and other environmental thematic legislation. - The chair of Steering Committee SDI Germany meets with representatives of the relevant Conferences of specialised state ministers twice a year to facilitate domain-specific communication.